Adv. Honors English I

 Assigned:

-- Continue to research your movie.
-Find and upload at least 8 reliable sources by next Thurs.
-1/23.
+• Continue to research your movie.
+Find and upload at least 8 reliable sources to your OneDrive folder by Mon.
+1/26.
 Be sure that you have at least one print source, one database source, and two website sources.
 The remaining four sources can be any combination of print, database, or website sources.

-- Remember to title your source files correctly using the format ##_sourceType_criticLastName.
+• Remember to name your source files correctly using the format ##_sourceType_criticLastName.
 For example, 01_print_Ebert, 02_data_Douthat, 03_web_Berardinelli

 Due: